- Understanding the Life Settlement Process -

 Step Six: Closing Package

-After you accept an offer, the broker compiles a package of closing documents.
+After you accept an offer, the life settlement company compiles a package of closing documents.
 Each regulating state defines the documents required to finalize the transaction, but the package commonly includes a contract, the life expectancy report, a letter of competency stating that you are capable of making rational decisions, and a verification from the insurer that the policy is active.
 You’ll also have to sign a change of ownership and change of beneficiary forms provided by your insurance carrier.
 All of the documents will be reviewed and validated by your escrow agent.

 Step Seven: Notification